 Scattered articles and editorials on race relations; obituaries and wedding notices of family and friends.
 Arranged chronologically.

-Three essays (author unknown) on education and Training the Negro for Social Powers ; speech notes for an honorary dinner for C.C.
+Three essays (author unknown) on education, and one on Training the Negro for Social Powers; speech notes for an honorary dinner for C.C.
 Spaulding; list of Rosser's instructions upon her death regarding the disposition of her property in Lynchburg, Virginia, and her daughter, who was living there at the time.
 Most of these papers are typed but some are handwritten.

-Cabinet cards,carte-de-visites, mounted albumen prints,tintypes, black and white and color snapshots, chiefly of Rosser's family and friends.
-Most prints ca. 1870s-1910s are unidentified but were taken by photographers in Lynchburg and Richmond, Va.
-Included are an ambrotype of woman ca. early 1860s; a tintype of Rosser's grandmother; albumen prints of Rosser as a young woman during the 1920s; and snapshots of her daughter Mattie Burton Meyers' family in the 1950s.
+Cabinet cards, cartes-de-visites, mounted albumen prints, tintypes, black-and-white and color snapshots, chiefly of Rosser's family and friends.
+Most prints ca. 1870s-1910s are unidentified but were taken by photographers in Lynchburg and Richmond, Virginia.
+Included are an ambrotype of woman from about the early 1860s; a tintype of Rosser's grandmother; albumen prints of Rosser as a young woman during the 1920s; and snapshots of her foster daughter Mattie Burton Meyers' family in the 1950s.
 Arranged by family group, then chronological therein.

 Fannie B. Rosser, a native of Lynchburg, Virginia, was the daughter of Edmond and Callie Rosser and sister of Maggie, Pansy, Joseph Irvin and James Boyd Rosser.
 Edmond Rosser was a porter for the Pullman Palace Car Company and the Rosser family apparently occupied a position of status and influence in the African American community of Lynchburg.